 CNOOC closes $15.1 billion acquisition of Canada's Nexen

-TORONTO Feb 25 (Reuters) - The contentious $15.1 billion takeover of Canadian oil and gas company Nexen Inc by Chinese state-owned entity CNOOC Ltd closed on Monday, more than seven months after the Asian country's largest-ever foreign takeover was announced.
+TORONTO (Reuters) - The contentious $15.1 billion takeover of Canadian oil and gas company Nexen Inc NXY.TO by Chinese state-owned entity CNOOC Ltd (0883.HK) closed on Monday, more than seven months after China's largest-ever foreign takeover was announced.

-Calgary, Alberta-based Nexen said in a statement on Monday that the deal has closed and that its shareholders will receive $27.50 in cash for each Nexen share.
+Nexen, based in Calgary, Alberta, said in a statement on Monday that the deal had closed and its shareholders would receive $27.50 in cash for each Nexen share.

-Nexen said its common and preferred shares will be delisted from the Toronto Stock Exchange in a few days, while its common shares are expected to cease being traded on the New York Stock Exchange prior to the market opening on Feb.
-26.
+Nexen said its common and preferred shares would be delisted from the Toronto Stock Exchange in a few days, while its common shares were expected to cease trading on the New York Stock Exchange prior to the market opening on February 26.